 It sounds risky, but you never know until you pick up the phone and make a call to the individual who can hire you or at least share more about the internship program.
 They may be willing to take a moment to point you in the right direction.

 Imagine going the extra mile to get a job offer, only to find out that your application was rejected because you couldn't pass the background check?

 It happens from time to time in the financial services industry since some employers run credit checks.
 So, it's best to work towards improving your credit using tips provided by AAACreditGuide before putting in applications at firms.

 Do you tend to be a bit shy?

-To succeed in this profession, you’ll have to come out of your shell and interact with prospects, clients, and colleagues on a consistent basis.
+To succeed in this profession, you'll have to come out of your shell and interact with prospects, clients, and colleagues consistently.
 For this reason, the interviewer will be paying close attention to determine if your personality will be a good fit.

 Don't wait until you get your foot in the door to prove how innovative and analytical you are.
 Start in the classroom to sharpen your financial modeling skills before you dive into the job market.
 Practice doesn't yield perfection, but you'll already know how to think outside of the box.